Enriched model categories in equivariant contexts: Equivariant enriched model and presheaf categories

 \subsection{Equivariant model categories and presheaf categories in $\sV$}

-Now that we understand equivariant model categories as presheaf categories in $\sM$, we can understand them as presheaf categories in $\sV$ whenever we can understand $\sM$ itself as a presheaf category in $\sV$.
+Now that we understand equivariant model categories as functor categories in $\sM$, we can understand them as presheaf categories in $\sV$ whenever we can understand $\sM$ itself as a presheaf category in $\sV$.
 That is, if we have an answer to one of \cite[Questions 0.1 -- 0.4]{GM} for $\sM$, then we have an answer to an analogous question with $\sM$ replaced by $G\sM$.
-This is immediate from the observation that a presheaf category in a presheaf category is again a presheaf category. \begin{prop}\mylabel{Composite} Let $\sD$ and $\sE$ be small $\sV$-categories and let $\sN$ be any $\sV$-category.
+This is immediate from the standard observation that a functor category in a functor category is again a functor category.

+\begin{prop}\mylabel{Composite} Let $\sD$ and $\sE$ be small $\sV$-categories and let $\sN$ be any $\sV$-category.
 Then there is a canonical isomorphism of $\sV$-categories

-If we have level $\sV$-model structures induced by a $\sV$-model structure on $\sN$ on all functor categories in sight, then this is an isomorphism of $\sV$-model categories. \end{prop} \begin{proof} The isomorphism can be written $(X_d)_e = X_{d,e}$ on objects.
-That is, if $X$ is given as a functor of either type, then the equality specifies a functor of the other type.
-It requires just a bit of thought to see how this works on the maps of enriched homs that specify the $\sV$-category structure.
-One point is that for a presheaf $X\colon \sD\otimes \sE\rtarr \sN$, we obtain maps
+If we have level $\sV$-model structures induced by a $\sV$-model structure on $\sN$ on all functor categories in sight, then this is an isomorphism of $\sV$-model categories. \end{prop}

-which specify a $\sV$-functor $X_d\colon \sE\rtarr \sN$.
-Comparisons of equalizers show that the hom objects in $\sV$ between presheaves are also isomorphic. \end{proof}